A weakened Dorian makes landfall in North Carolina after sideswiping South Carolina

 "We're safe," Warner added.
 "But it's certainly a mess."

-Another Ocracoke Island resident, bookshop owner Leslie Lanier, texted: "We are flooding like crazy.
-It is in the houses, and there will be more before it stops."
+Another Ocracoke Island resident, bookshop owner Leslie Lanier, said via text message that the first floors of some homes had flooded and people had been forced to climb to their attics, but that the water had already begun to drop.

-"Lots of people are getting water starting in their homes," Lanier added.
-"I have been here 32 years and not seen this."
+"We are flooding like crazy," she said, adding: "I have been here 32 years and not seen this."

+The Hyde County Sheriff's Office said deputies, medics and other rescuers were heading to the island amid reports of "catastrophic flooding."
+The governor said that authorities were telling people to get to the highest point in their homes.

+To the North in Buxton on Hatteras Island, close to where Dorian made blew ashore, Radio Hatteras volunteer Mary Helen Goodloe-Murphy said that people were calling in to report that "houses are shaking like crazy" and that "it's never been like this before."

 As of 9 a.m.
 EDT, Dorian was moving northeast at 14 mph (22 kph).
-It is expected to remain a hurricane as it sweeps up the Eastern Seaboard on Friday and Saturday, far enough offshore that its hurricane-force winds are unlikely to reach land.
+It is expected to remain a hurricane as it sweeps up the Eastern Seaboard through Saturday, veering far enough offshore that its hurricane-force winds are unlikely to pose any threat to land in the U.S.

 More than 370,000 people were without electricity in the Carolinas and Virginia as Dorian moved up the coast.